Appeal of 18 June

+Charles de Gaulle at the microphone of the BBC in London.
+This photograph postdates 18 June 1940, since the General is wearing on his jacket the Cross of Lorraine insignia, adopted as the emblem of Free France in July of that same year.
+Since no photograph exists of the actual 18 June appeal, this famous image is often used to illustrate the famous radio broadcast speech.

 The Appeal of 18 June (L'Appel du 18 juin) was the first speech made by Charles de Gaulle after his arrival in London in 1940 following the Battle of France.
 Broadcast to France by the radio services of the British Broadcasting Corporation (BBC), it is often considered to have marked the beginning of the French Resistance in World War II.
 It is regarded as one of the most important speeches in French history.
-In spite of its significance in French collective memory, historians have shown that the appeal was heard only by a minority of French people.
+In spite of its significance in French collective memory, historians have shown that the appeal was heard only by a very small minority of French people.
 De Gaulle's 22 June 1940 speech was more widely heard.
 The historic importance of these radio broadcasts and de Gaulle's future status as the emblem of the French resistance gave de Gaulle the nickname L'Homme du 18 juin (The Man of 18 June).